Job Search

 • Make an informed employment decision

 Unfortunately, many job seekers overlook the importance of research when undertaking a job search.
-In fact, it’s common for employers to complain that potential job candidates haven’t “done their homework,” and instead come into the interview with little or no knowledge about the organization.
-These candidates flounder, asking questions that could be easily answered by a cursory look at the company website or literature.
-Needless to say, they make a poor impression, because employers often assume lack of research means lack of interest.
+It’s common for employers to comment that job candidates haven’t “done their homework,” and instead come into interviews with little or no knowledge about the organization.
+These candidates flounder, asking questions that could be easily answered by a cursory look at the organization's website or literature.
+They make a poor impression because employers assume lack of research means lack of interest.

 Where should you begin?
-Start by developing a list of organizations in which you might be interested—companies that have the types of jobs or do the type of work that interests you.
-These could be organizations that visit your campus for career fairs, information sessions, and interviews, or they might be companies you have identified on your own as potential employers.
-Look at Chambers of Commerce, which provide extensive lists of all businesses within a specific geographic area.
+Start by developing a list of organizations in which you might be interested—those that have the types of jobs or do the type of work that interests you.
+These could be organizations that attend campus career fairs and special events, or they might be companies you have identified on your own.
+Look at Chambers of Commerce, which provide extensive lists of all businesses within a specific geographic area; for example, York County Regional Chamber of Commerce.

 Research organizations to obtain information in each of the following categories: